 Refrigerator(s), Stove(s)/Range(s)

-Dining Room, Hardwood, Vaulted Ceiling(s), Walk-In Pantry, Water Heater
+Dining Room, Vaulted Ceiling(s), Walk-In Pantry, Water Heater

 Wood